 Marketing is complicated.
 There are a lot of moving parts.
-Sometimes, we wish we could just be blunt with the business owners we are trying to help and tell them the cold, hard truth without sounding like rude, demeaning, know-it-alls.
+Sometimes, we wish we could just be blunt with the doctors and healthcare company owners we are trying to help and tell them the cold, hard truth without sounding like rude, demeaning, know-it-alls.
 So, in an effort to enlighten and not frighten, we give you our new blog series “You’ve Been Schooled!”.
-We hope it will help business owners understand marketing a little better and make better decisions with their marketing dollars.
+We hope it will help healthcare business owners understand marketing a little better and make better decisions with their marketing dollars.
 Today’s topic is messaging and our expert is Kelsey Huber.

 If I could vent about (ahem…educate) business owners on marketing, I would tell them this:

 “When you try to be everything to everybody, you try to go for the broadest range of product features and services in an attempt to make everyone happy.
 We feel better doing that because it feels like we are reducing risk and keeping our options open, but you are actually doing the opposite.